Bill Walkenbach

 Bill Walkenbach is an American college baseball coach, currently the head coach of Division III Claremont-Mudd-Scripps.
 Previously, he was the head coach at Cornell from 2009 season to 2015 season and at Franklin & Marshall from 2006 to 2008.
-Walkenbach led both of these schools to an NCAA Tournament appearance.
+Walkenbach led both of these schools to an NCAA tournament appearance.

 Playing career

 Walkenbach attended Cornell, where he played baseball from 1995 to 1998.
 A shortstop, he was named All-Ivy League as a first-teamer in his freshman and sophomore seasons and a second-teamer in his junior and senior seasons.

 Coaching career

 Assistant positions

 Walkenbach's coaching career began in the early 2000s, when he served as an assistant at Division III Emory from 2002 to 2003.
+In 2003, Walkenbach served as assistant coach of the Yarmouth–Dennis Red Sox, a collegiate summer baseball team in the Cape Cod Baseball League.
 His first Division I came as an assistant at Cornell from 2004 to 2005.
 In 2005, the Big Red won their first Gehrig Division title but lost to Harvard in the Ivy Championship Series.